Hunting Laws, Regulations & Information

 Live deer and elk may not be imported into Alabama

 It is illegal to import any live member of the deer family (Cervidae) including deer, elk, caribou, moose, etc. This is our best defense against diseases that could devastate Alabama’s deer herd.
 Recognizing the serious threat that the illegal transportation of live Cervidae into Alabama poses, the Alabama legislature increased the maximum fine for each violation to $5000.
 Should you become aware of any live deer being transported within Alabama, it is important to notify the Division at (800) 272-4263 immediately.
-It is also prohibited to import deer carcasses from CWD states and territories unless all meat and antlers have been cleaned of spinal cord and brain tissue.
+It is also prohibited to import deer carcasses from ANY other state, territories or possessions of the U.S. unless all meat and antlers have been cleaned of spinal cord and brain tissue.

 Alabama’s deer herd is an extremely important segment of our wildlife resources.
 The white-tailed deer is the most popular game animal from both a recreational and economic viewpoint.
 This herd, through proper management, has the potential to produce high quality deer.
 It is extremely important that this herd receives protection from sources that could cause harm.
 This is one reason it is illegal to import deer from outside Alabama.
 Any time a deer is moved, all its bacteria, viruses, diseases and parasites such as worms and ticks go along.
 Provisions such as “health certificates” do not ensure that animals are disease free.
 Diseases of concern to our deer populations are unlikely to move into Alabama unless they come here with infected deer.
 This risk of disease transmission to our native herd is too great.
 Recent outbreaks of both chronic wasting disease, commonly referred to as CWD, and bovine tuberculosis in other parts of the country demonstrate the wisdom of that ban.
 Many other states have recently banned or are in the process of banning the importation of deer.